apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Several people of interest identified in killing of Detroit synagogue president**
+**Former Trump campaign lawyer Jenna Ellis pleads guilty in Georgia case**

-You can read more about it [here](https://thehill.com/homenews/state-watch/4272156-detroit-synagogue-killing-people-interest/).
+You can read more about it [here](https://www.cnn.com/2023/10/24/politics/jenna-ellis-fulton-county/index.html).

 ## Requirements
 - Python 3.8